wassname/scrape_r_rational/data/cache2/6bhvej.md

 ### Comments:

-> **u/thrawnca** [+2]  *Carbon-based biped**
+> **u/thrawnca** [+2]  *Carbon-based biped* (3 days later)
 >
 > Uh oh, if this goes badly, it means another falling out with Leaf...
+>
 > How do you tell someone, "Really, we don't want to kill you.
 Oh - except the crazy sealmaster obsessed with explosives who just tried to murder you in your sleep.
 But we can keep him under control, honest!"
->

 ---